surefyresystems/django-dbsettings/README.rst

 Changelog
 =========

+**1.0** (26/12/2019)
+    - Introduced a signal `setting_changed`
+    - Added compatibility with Django 3.0
+    - Dropped compatibility with Django 1.10, 1.11
+    - Dropped compatibility with Python 2
 **0.11.0** (31/07/2019)
     - Added compatibility with Django 1.11, 2.0, 2.1, 2.2
     - Dropped compatibility with Django 1.7, 1.8, 1.9